Electoral Commission invites journalists to witness ballot printing

 The chosen printing companies are Inolink Printing Limited, Buck Press, and Acts Commercial.

-The Electoral Commission (EC) has invited journalists to observe the ballot printing process at three of the six designated facilities responsible for printing both presidential and parliamentary ballots for the upcoming elections on 7 December.
+The Electoral Commission (EC) invited journalists on Friday, November of 1 to observe the ballot printing process at three of the six designated facilities responsible for printing both presidential and parliamentary ballots for the upcoming elections on 7 December.

 Recommended articles